munificent/craftinginterpreters/book/compiling-expressions.md

 </aside>

-In clox, we're taking an old school approach and merging these two passes into one.
+In clox, we're taking an old-school approach and merging these two passes into one.
 Back in the day, language hackers did this because computers literally didn't have enough memory to store an entire source file's AST.
 We're doing it because it keeps our compiler simpler, which is a real asset when programming in C.

-"Single-pass compilers" like we're going to build don't work well for all languages.
-Since the compiler only has a peephole view into the user's program while generating code, the language must be designed such that you don't need much surrounding context to understand a piece of syntax.
-Fortunately, tiny, dynamically-typed Lox is <span name="lox">well-suited</span> to that.
+Single-pass compilers like we're going to build don't work well for all languages.
+Since the compiler has only a peephole view into the user's program while generating code, the language must be designed such that you don't need much surrounding context to understand a piece of syntax.
+Fortunately, tiny, dynamically typed Lox is <span name="lox">well-suited</span> to that.

 <aside name="lox">